Support for children who are Looked After or Adopted from care

 - once you and your partner (if you have one) have signed, the form must be counter-signed by your Worcestershire supervising social worker

-- the supervising social worker, if outside of Worcestershire or from an Independent Fostering Agency, should send this form and a photocopy of the evidence of employment to the Virtual Headteacher for Worcestershire
+- the supervising social worker, if outside of Worcestershire or from an Independent Fostering Agency, should send this form and a photocopy of the evidence of employment to the Early Years and Childcare Systems Team

 What is the criteria?

-The follow criteria must be met for 30 hours of free childcare for foster children:
+The following criteria must be met for 30 hours of funded childcare to be awarded to a foster child:

-- it's in the child's care plan that attending a childcare setting for the additional hours is in their best interest
+- it is in the child's care plan that attending a childcare setting for the additional hours is in their best interest

 - the foster parents are British or Irish nationals or have a visa allowing them to have access to public funds